tjohann/my_gaming_playground/README.md

 rectangle:

-	- simple SDL example which show the usage of source and target rectangles
+	- simple SDL example which show the usage of source and target rectangles with an small rider bitmap
 	- to change the behaviour, click a mouse button

 sprite_sheet:

-	- simple SDL example which show the usage of sprites
+	- simple SDL example which show the usage of sprites with a small cat sprite sheet

 	usage: ./sprite_sheet [-hv]
            -h -> flip horizontal